 22. Content freshness and updating old content

-Neil Patel, a content marketing expert, emphasizes the importance of updating old content, especially if it has time-sensitive information.
-Updating old content tells Google there are newer, more relevant resources available to users and will rank it higher.
+We’ve written before about the importance of updating or refreshing your existing content.
+Mainly, updating old content tells Google there are newer, more relevant resources available to users and will rank it higher.

 23. Natural language and conversational tone